 Mr. Barenbaum also litigates cases before arbitration panels under Winnebago County's mandatory arbitration system.

 Mr. Barenbaum joined Hinshaw & Culbertson LLP in July 1994.
-He is an active member of the Winnebago County Bar Association and is the Chair of its Medical-Legal Committee, which acts as a liaison between the local bar and local physicians.
-Mr. Barenbaum’s professional memberships also include the Defense Research Institute and the Illinois Association of Defense Trial Counsel.
+He is an active member of the Winnebago County Bar Association, as has served as Chair of its Medical-Legal Committee, which acts as a liaison between the local bar and local physicians.
+Mr. Barenbaum's professional memberships also include the Defense Research Institute and the Illinois Association of Defense Trial Counsel.

 Mr. Barenbaum is a member of the Leading Lawyers Network and has been selected by his peers as a Leading Lawyer in the areas of Medical Malpractice Defense Law, and Personal Injury Defense Law: General.